 What brush and paint to use to avoid brush marks?

 This question is primarily because people want their paintings to be as smooth as possible.
-Brush marks are fine lines in the paint that can be caused by your brush not being soft enough.
+Brush marks are fine lines in the paint that can be caused by your brush not being soft enough, like a paint brush for oil based paint.

 So, the good idea is to use a soft enough brush for a particular type of paint and color.
 Using a very soft brush will reduce the chance of getting brush marks.
 The longer synthetic bristles also help you achieve an even coat because they create less drag on the surface than shorter natural bristles would.